thomasWeise/moptipy/README.md

 - [License](#6-license)
 - [Contact](#7-contact)

 ## 1. Introduction

 Metaheuristic optimization algorithms are methods for solving hard problems.
 Here we provide an API that can be used to implement them and to experiment with them.

+A metaheuristic algorithm can be a black-box method, which can solve problems without any knowledge about their nature.
+Such a black-box algorithm only requires methods to create points in the search space and to evaluate their quality.
+With these operations, it will try to step-by-step discover better points.
+Black-box metaheuristics are very general and can be adapted to almost any optimization problem.
+White and gray-box algorithms, on the other hand, are tailored to specified problems.
+They have more knowledge about these problems.
+They make use of the problem structure and can implement more efficient search operations.

+Within our `moptipy` framework, you can implement all of these algorithms under a unified [API](https://thomasweise.github.io/moptipy/moptipy.api.html).
+What `moptipy` also offers is an [experiment execution facility](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.experiment) that can gather detailed [log information](#4-data-formats) and [evaluate](#5-evaluating-experiments) the gathered results.

-The codes in this repository are ued as examples in the book [Optimization Algorithms](https://thomasweise.github.io/oa/) which I am currently writing.
+The codes in this repository are used as examples in the book [Optimization Algorithms](https://thomasweise.github.io/oa/) which I am currently writing.
 Its full sources are available on GitHub at <https://github.com/thomasWeise/oa>.

 ## 2. Installation

+In order to use this package and to, e.g., run the example codes, you need to first install it using `pip`.
 You can install the newest version of this library using `pip` by doing

 ```shell